 Oil also played a role in the 30 year Angola civil war which pitted the interests of the USSR against the USA for influence and control over resources there. (link)

 In 1984 the Iran/Iraq war expanded to include shipping of oil in the Persian Gulf.
-This threatened western supply lines and the U.S. got involved in an embarrassing political situation. (link)
+This threatened western supply lines and the U.S. got involved in an embarrassing political situation as it attempted to protect deliveries of fossil fuel. (link)

 As global warming becomes more intense, conflicts will errupt over more then just profitable energy sources.